-It can take a long time to match up data between large tables for query, reporting, or virtualization purposes.
-SQL or join functions are typically inefficient in large scale data integration (unification).
-Custom programs designed to bring data together may also be slow, or difficult to maintain.
+Matching data between large tables for query, reporting, or virtualization purposes can take a long time.
+SQL join functions are typically inefficient in large scale data integration (unification) operations.
+Custom programs designed to bring unlinked items together may also be slow, or difficult to maintain.

 You may also need a fast and easy way to compare two or more files over one or more fields.
-How do you compare and identify the changes that have occurred (inserts, updates, deletes) between two files, especially when data are in different file formats, or in tables in different databases?
+How do you do that and identify the changes that have occurred (inserts, updates, deletes) between two files, especially when data are in different file formats, or across tables in different databases?

-The Sort Control Language (SortCL) program in the IRI CoSort data transformation package or the IRI Voracity data management platform can simultaneously filter, sort, join, aggregate, and reformat multiple table and file sources at once.
+The Sort Control Language (SortCL) program in the IRI CoSort data transformation package and IRI Voracity data management (ETL) platform can simultaneously filter, sort, join, aggregate, and reformat multiple table and file sources at once.

 SortCL uses simple, explicit 4GL text files to define data sources, targets, and transformations.
 Automatic script creation, cross-platform execution, modification, and management are supported in the free Eclipse GUI, IRI Workbench.